zonender/cloud-custodian/README.md

 --------

-If you've found a security related issue, a vulnerability, or a potential vulnerability in Cloud CUstodian please let the Cloud [Custodian Security Team](mailto:security@cloudcustodian.io) know with the details of the vulnerability.
+If you've found a security related issue, a vulnerability, or a potential vulnerability in Cloud Custodian please let the Cloud [Custodian Security Team](mailto:security@cloudcustodian.io) know with the details of the vulnerability.
 We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've